 I can't afford the Private Rented Sector

 When moving into a privately rented property, you may find that the landlord will require a deposit prior to you moving in.
 Many families who are homeless or at risk of becoming homeless would like to find accommodation in the private rented sector but are often unable to because of the high costs associated with starting up a tenancy.
-If you are a family in this position, then the Council may be able to help you through our Rent Deposit Guarantee Bond(RDGB) for families.
+If you are a family in this position, then the Council may be able to help.

 We can also help by advising you on the tenancy agreement, your benefit entitlement or any other issues you may be faced with.

 In order to establish whether you are entitled to assistance with a deposit you should contact the Housing Advice Team for further advice.

 Worcester City Lettings - a social lettings agency